alexandre-touret/api-first-workshop/docs/workshop.md

 ```
 It would end successfully.

-## AsyncAPI introduction
+## AsyncAPI & Event Driven APIs

 > aside positive
 > ℹ️ **What will you do and learn in this chapter?**
 >
 > - A sneak peek of the AsyncAPI standard
 > - How to keep having an API-First approach with asynchronous workflows
+> - How to validate an event driven API specification

 ### 👀 Looking into the existing code

-Check out the infrastructure code in the package ``info.touret.guitarheaven.infrastructure.kafka``.
+Check out the infrastructure code in the package ``info.touret.guitarheaven.infrastructure.kafka`` and see how the connection to Kakfa is handled.

 You could find the following classes:

 * ``GuitarRequest``: The POJO used to broadcast messages through Kafka